Compare DECK & BALL Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 |---|---|---|

 Founded in 1973, California-based Deckers designs and sells casual and performance footwear, apparel, and accessories.
-In fiscal 2025, Ugg and Hoka accounted for 51% and 45% of total sales, respectively.
-The firm also markets a niche sandal brand called Teva.
-Deckers produces most of its sales through wholesale partnerships but also operates e-commerce in more than 50 countries and has more than 200 company-operated stores.
-It generated 64% of its fiscal 2025 sales in the United States.
+In fiscal 2026, Ugg and Hoka accounted for 50% and 47% of total sales, respectively.
+The firm also markets a niche sandal brand Teva.
+Deckers produces most of its sales through wholesale partnerships but also operates e-commerce in more than 50 countries and has more than 200 company-operated stores, about half of which are outlets.
+The firm generated 58% of its fiscal 2026 sales in the United States.

 Ball is the world's largest metal can manufacturer with market share over 30% in its three main regions (North America, Europe, and South America).
 The company is focused on increasing capacity amid a wave of new developed-market demand, while also investing in faster-growing emerging-market economies.
 Ball spun-off its glass jar business in 1993 and is now owned by Newell.
 The company reports three segments—beverage packaging, North and Central America (48% of 2025 revenue), beverage packaging, EMEA (30%), beverage packaging, South America (16%)—and it generated $13 billion in revenue in 2025.